The University of Leeds has joined a national consortium that aims to ensure the UK retains its place as a centre for world-leading research.

 He said: “Joining this peer-led national consortium will strengthen Leeds’ vision to support and value high quality research and will promote effective collaborative working with other partner institutions to ensure Leeds and the UK retains its place as a centre for world-leading interdisciplinary research.”

-For further details, contact Ian Rosser in the University of Leeds press office via email@example.com.
+For further details, please contact Ian Rosser in the Press Office by email on firstname.lastname@example.org.